ClickHouse/clickhouse-connect/README.md

 supporting Apache Superset using a minimal read only SQLAlchemy dialect.
 Uses the ClickHouse HTTP interface.

+### Installation
+ClickHouse Connect requires Python 3.7 or higher.
+The `cython` package must be installed prior to installing `clickhouse_connect` to build and install the optional  Cython/C extensions used for improving read and write performance using the ClickHouse Native format.
+After installing cython if desired, clone this repository and run `python setup.py install`from the project directory.

 ### Getting Started

 Basic query: